arun-instructor/FEWD27-Arun/week_07_advanced_css/13_css_trickshots_2/README.md

 - If you are comfortable using the Bootstrap pre-defined media query breakpoints then you're in luck.
 Bootstrap gives us a [few helper classes](http://getbootstrap.com/css/#responsive-utilities-classes) to toggle visibility.
 - Let's set up a new Bootstrap project to test out these visibility classes with a single div.

-##In-Class Lab: Redesign the Header
+##In-Class Lab / Homework: Redesign the Header
 - Media queries play a huge part in making websites ready for mobile.
 - As a front end developer you will likely run into many situations where you have to take existing content and transform it into a mobile-ready layout.
 - In this exercise we will take a navigation menu already created for you [here](header_redesign/) and redesign it for mobile devices.